Chancesus/s3-dynamoDB/ReadMe.md

    key = event["Records"][0]["s3"]["object"]["key"]
    ```

 6. Our next step is to actually read the CSV file.
 First, we get the csv file using the s3.get_object command.
-Next we assign that file to our empty list and read it.
+Next, we assign that file to our empty list and read it.
 Lastly, utilize our CSV library by passing in our csv file using the "record_list" we just stored it in.
 It is important to note that I used ".DictReader" here beause my data set included headers.
 If your data set doesn't include headers then just use ".Reader"

    ```python
    csv_file = s3.get_object(Bucket = bucket, Key = key)